LiveNathan/blog/_posts/power.md

 ## The Worst-Case Scenario: What Actually Happens

-When I asked Jordan what happens if you don't balance the legs properly, he said power goes down the neutral.
+When I asked Marcus what happens if you don't balance the legs properly, he said power goes down the neutral.
 So I asked, "What's the worst-case scenario?"
-He didn't know—and honestly, neither did I.
+He didn't know.

 Fortunately, I posted this question on Reddit and got an incredibly detailed response from a German production technician whose company uses formal load calculations (they're even required for apprentice final exams in Germany).
 He